All Episodes

 And it was one of the most scenic and beautiful sights I've ever seen.

-It was as it was absolutely stunning.
+It was absolutely stunning.

-Yeah, well, any cool, right?
+Yeah, it's pretty cool, right?

-Uh all right, so what's on your mind today?
+So, what's on your mind today?

-So I'm raising money to buy a veteran family that lost their home in Hurricane Helene, a camper so that they can have a warm place to live this winter.
+So, I'm raising money to buy a veteran family that lost their home in Hurricane Helene a camper so that they can have a warm place to live this winter.

 Okay, so you're raising money.